PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/full-node/getting-started.md

    ```

    :::note
    This is a one time step and resets the codebase to the latest version of the branch.
-If you have made any changes to the codebase, make sure to commit them before running this command.You need to run this command only once after cloning the repository.
+If you have made any changes to the codebase, make sure to commit them before running this command.
+You need to run this command only once after cloning the repository.
    :::

 - **Running the Node** - Run  `./build.sh` (ideally in a `screen`) to start the Snapshotter Node